kmontgomery0/Notion-Mail-App/README.md

 **Future Improvements:**
 - Add a testing suite that tests the program’s correctness.
 - Allow users to search messages by sender or specific keywords for easier navigation.
-- Mark messages as Read/Unread to help users distinguish between new and previously read messages.
 - Allow users to schedule messages to be sent at a future date.
 - Allow users to send messages with basic formatting (e.g., bold, italics).
 - Improve user experience with a more intuitive CLI design, or provide a web-based or Notion-based dashboard to view and manage messages visually.